shakes76/PatternAnalysis-2023/recognition/ImprovedUNet-ISIC2018-45293915/README.md

 ## Data Pre-processing

+For the image segmentation task, a series of data pre-processing steps were performed to prepare the input images and corresponding ground truth masks for training and validation.

+### Input Images

+- **Color Mode:** The color mode for the input images was set to `image_mode`, which is typically 'rgb' for full-color images.

+- **Resizing:** To ensure consistency, all input images were resized to a common dimension of `image_height` pixels in height and `image_width` pixels in width (e.g., 512x512 pixels).

+- **Normalization:** Normalization was applied to the input images by rescaling their pixel values to have zero mean and unit variance.
+This was done using the formula `rescale=1.0 / 255`.

+- **Data Augmentation:** Data augmentation techniques were employed to increase the diversity of the training dataset.
+Augmentation options included shear transformations with a range of `shear_range`, zooming transformations within `zoom_range`, horizontal flips (`horizontal_flip`), and vertical flips (`vertical_flip`).
+These augmentations help the model generalize better to different variations of the input data.

+- **Fill Mode:** The `fill_mode` parameter determined how newly created pixels, if any, were filled during data augmentation.
+Common options include 'nearest,' 'constant,' and 'reflect.'

+### Ground Truth Masks

+- **Color Mode:** The color mode for the ground truth masks was set to `mask_mode`, which is typically 'grayscale' for binary masks.

-Images were resized to 512x512 pixels for consistency.
-Furthermore, the images were normalised to have zero mean and unit variance.
-The ground truth masks were also resized to 512x512 pixels and converted to binary masks.
+- **Resizing:** Similar to the input images, the ground truth masks were resized to the same dimensions of `image_height` pixels in height and `image_width` pixels in width (e.g., 512x512 pixels).

+Overall, these pre-processing steps ensured that both input images and ground truth masks were appropriately sized, normalized, and augmented for training and validation of the image segmentation model.

 **References**:
 - https://arxiv.org/pdf/1802.10508v1.pdf